 In addition to this Vitamin A is also extremely helpful when it comes to fighting infections, and let’s face it in a survival situation you will probably get some cuts and bruises so you should definitely stockpile some Vitamin A. If you are worried about a long term power outage, then check out my recent article Power outage grocery list ( Top 38 Items ).

 Vitamin C is usually found in green leafy vegetables and in citrus fruits, Vitamin C from these fruits and vegetables is a lot easier absorbed by the human body than from vitamin supplements.
-There are a lot of “natural” juices on the market with added vitamin C, the vitamin doesn’t actually comes from the fruits as these natural juices have a very low content of actual fruits, for the most part, they are just chemicals with a small percentage of fruit content.
+There are a lot of “natural” juices on the market with added vitamin C, the vitamin doesn’t actually come from the fruits as these natural juices have a very low content of actual fruits, for the most part, they are just chemicals with a small percentage of fruit content.

 Vitamin C is extremely important for the human body, and a lot of sailors hundreds of years ago found this out the hard way.
 The lack of vitamin C will cause scurvy which is a horrible disease, basically, people suffering from it will bleed out of their orifices.
 A couple of centuries ago sailors figured out that if they ate citrus fruits they wouldn’t develop scurvy, the problem was that storing citrus fruits for long periods of time was impossible, and back then sailors would often spend months on the sea.

 Their simple solution was to add limes and lemons to their rum barrels, and thus they were able to have a steady supply of Vitamin C. So if you have been drinking rum with lime than a couple of centuries ago this was an effective way of preventing against scurvy and vitamin C deficiency.
 In any survival situation, you have to be self sufficient, for more information check out my recent article How to be self sufficient ( In 14 Easy Steps ).

 Vitamin E will keep you younger and it also aids in the production of red blood cells.
 A lot of pharmaceutical products contain Vitamin E, as it will make your skin look a lot better, healthier, and even younger.
 Vitamin E is also known as tocopherol and it can be found in seeds, nuts, and in green vegetables.